After testing 33+ filters it’s time to ask… does ZeroWater remove fluoride?

 This is a problem but it depends for who.

-As explained in my guide on fluoride water filters, how much water you consume is one of the biggest factors when choosing the right filter.
+That’s because how much water you consume is one of the biggest factors when choosing the right filter.

 Now each ZeroWater cartridge can typically filter anywhere from 25-40 gallons of water.